vjmadrid/workspace-doc/doc/python/README-Python-Package.md

 ### Python Wheels

 A .whl file (or wheel) is commonly referred to as a “built package” format.
 Wheels accomplish two goals:

-    * Python Binary Distributions – Since interpreted code is typically slower than binary code, Python developers will sometimes incorporate routines written in C in order to speed up certain tasks.
-Wheels allow for the distribution of both precompiled binary code (for a specific OS) and the original source code (so users can compile it for their OS).
+* **Python Binary Distributions :** Since interpreted code is typically slower than binary code, Python developers will sometimes incorporate routines written in C in order to speed up certain tasks.
+Wheels allow for the distribution of both precompiled binary code (for a specific OS) and the original source code (so users can compile it for their OS)

-    * Python Built Distributions – Like most modern languages, Python supports modular development enabling developers to reuse existing code in their new codebase.
+* **Python Built Distributions :** Like most modern languages, Python supports modular development enabling developers to reuse existing code in their new codebase.
 A wheel ensures that all required code (typically located in multiple files) are distributed together

 When you pip install a Python distribution that incorporates a wheel, pip will install all the files specified in the wheel